-Note R--Recently Issued Pronouncements
+Note R--Restatements of Net Position

 In June 2015, GASB issued Statement No. 75, Accounting and Financial Reporting for Postemployment Benefits Other Than Pensions (Statement No. 75).
-Statement No. 75 establishes accounting and financial reporting requirements for governments whose employees are provided postemployment benefits other than pensions (OPEB).
-Statement No. 75 establishes standards for measuring and recognizing liabilities, deferred outflows and inflows of resources, and expenses/expenditures.
-For defined benefit OPEB, Statement No. 75 identifies the methods and assumptions that should be used to project benefit payments, discount projected benefit payments to their actuarial present value, and attribute that present value to periods of employee service.
-In addition, Statement No. 75 also addresses the related disclosure and required supplementary information requirements.
-The provisions of Statement No. 75 are effective for the fiscal year ending June 30, 2018.
-The Authority is currently evaluating the impact, if any, the adoption of this pronouncement will have.
+Statement No. 75 established accounting and financial reporting requirements for governments whose employees are provided postemployment benefits other than pensions (OPEB).
+Statement No. 75 established standards for measuring and recognizing liabilities, deferred outflows and inflows of resources, and expenses/expenditures.
+For defined benefit OPEB, Statement No. 75 identified the methods and assumptions that should be used to project benefit payments, discount projected benefit payments to their actuarial present value, and attribute that present value to periods of employee service.
+In addition, Statement No. 75 also addressed the related disclosure and required supplementary information requirements.